NadineBestard/2021-06-14-CRM/README.md

 # The Carpentries Workshop Template

 ## This is my own template from the template, to build CRM workshops
+Only need to change:
+- In the index.md:

+  -   the dates and place
+  -   the etherpad and eventbrite webs

+- In  _includes/custom-schedule.html
-Only need to change the dates in the schedule (optional, now they are just like Day 1 etc):
+  -   the dates (optional, now they are just like Day 1 etc):

-_includes/custom-schedule.html

-And the dates and place and the etherpad and eventbrite webs in the index:

-index.md

 ## General